 Offered throughout Asia and Southeast Asia, Australia and New Zealand, and Central and South America, these programs emphasize leadership development, outdoor and wilderness education, volunteer and service learning opportunities, and sustainability.

 Explore the connections between art, music, literature, history and philosophy while traveling throughout Italy.

 Carpe Diem provides three-month and yearlong gap programs focused on community, cultural immersion, service learning and adventure.

 A leader in outdoor education, NOLS leads students on wilderness expeditions to teach them technical outdoor skills, leadership and environmental ethics.

 Many students also choose to gain valuable hands-on experience and professional skills through internships and paid work.
 Community colleges may allow you to complete an internship for academic credit.
 Check with their advising or career office for more information.
 Check with local employers for job opportunities.

 “My admission counselor helped me identify classes at Santa Ana College, where I got 12 units and a great start on my college GPA.
 I also had time to volunteer at a nonprofit that helps unemployed women become job-ready.
 I got valuable business experience working in their store, and learned to use some new technology that has added to my technical skills.”

 Spring admits may purchase USC football student season tickets.
-During the summer, the USC Ticket Office will email the details to those who have submitted the Enrollment Commitment Deposit.
-You will need to obtain your USCard and purchase your tickets in early August.
+In August, the USC Ticket Office will email the details to those who have submitted the Enrollment Commitment Deposit.
+Students will receive mobile tickets once purchased.
 Refer to this FAQ for details.